Yogibaer75/Check_MK-Things/check plugins 2.3/win_firewall_status/readme.md

 - 2.3.2 - fix typo in rule
 - 2.4.0 - migrated to CMK 2.3 API - Attention - incompatible change - rules needed to be created new
 - 2.4.1 - small formatting issues
+- 2.4.2 - migrate function for old rules